milenakowalska/mushroom_classification_model/report.md

 ## Data Preprocessing

-1. **Encoding**
+**Encoding**
+  Target variable was converted to numeric values using `LabelEncoder`.
-   All categorical features were converted to numeric values using `LabelEncoder` to ensure compatibility with machine learning algorithms.
+  All categorical features were converted into a binary format using One Hot Encoding.

-2. **Standardization**
-   Features were standardized using `StandardScaler` so that each feature has **mean = 0** and **variance = 1**.
-This is particularly important for models sensitive to feature scales such as SVC.

 ---